Where the Music Begins

 "How do I Pick the Right Guitar Teacher?"

 Choosing the right guitar instructor is a pivotal step in your musical journey.
-At Long & McQuade Richmond Hill, we know that the ideal teacher is not only technically accomplished but also a perfect match for your personality, goals, and preferred learning style.
+At Long & McQuade, we know that the ideal teacher is not only technically accomplished but also a perfect match for your personality, goals, and preferred learning style.

 Whether you’re a parent seeking a patient, encouraging coach to spark your child’s passion for guitar, a teen eager to learn rock riffs and improvisation, or an adult learner looking for a supportive, no-pressure environment, we’ll pair you with the guitar teacher who best fits your needs—ensuring you stay motivated and make real progress.